hdeza/hdeza/README.md

 Here are some of my recent projects:

+- **[ClimaTour](https://github.com/hdeza/cimatour-col.git)**: ClimaTour is a web application designed to help travelers plan trips based on real-time weather data.
+The application allows users to view current weather conditions, explore historical climate trends, and forecast future weather in various destinations.
+With ClimaTour, travelers can make informed decisions by accessing location-specific weather details, UV index, air quality data, and more to ensure an optimal travel experience
 - **[Teacher Resume Data Management](https://github.com/hdeza/Teacher-Resume-Data-Management.git)**: This is a desktop application designed for managing teacher resume data for an institution.
 The application allows adding new teachers, searching and filtering existing teachers, downloading CVs, and viewing each teacher's detailed profile.
 - **[Task Manager](https://github.com/hdeza/Task-Manager.git)**: This repository contains a web application for task management, developed with React and Firebase.
 The application allows users to create, read, update, and delete tasks, offering an intuitive and functional interface.